yvonniefan/php2650_project/index.md

 ## 5. Harrell’s C-index

-The intuition behind Harrell’s C-index is as follows.
+The intuition behind Harrell’s C-index is as follows [6-8].
 For patient *i*, our risk model assigns a risk score *η*<sub>*i*</sub>.
 If our risk model is any good, patients who had shorter times-to-disease should have higher risk scores.
 Boiling this intuition down to two patients: the